Sense-Studios/VirtualMixerProject-depricated/README.md

 ```

-But in the future I want to describe it as shown below, and be able to edit it
+But in the future, I want to describe it as shown below and be able to edit it
 in a (simple) node editor.

 ```